DrDJ3006/DoorScan/README.md

 # DoorScan :

-DoorScan is a simple scan script using python3 and scapy library
+DoorScan is a simple scan script using python3 and scapy library, this script is not powerful as nmap but it help to understand how ARP and TCP scan works
 # Installation & dependencies :
 ## Dependencies :
 - Python 3.5+